ECOWAS, ECCAS to stop cross-border crimes

 In that direction, she said the leaders activated the processes for increased sharing of information, especially intelligence across borders to fight against such criminal activities.

-She noted that the foreign ministers of the two blocs were also entreated to meet annually to review the security situation, after which the Heads of State would also meet every two years to assess the progress made and
+She noted that the foreign ministers of the two blocs were also entreated to meet annually to review the security situation, after which the Heads of State would also meet every two years to assess the progress made and for the future.

-The Foreign minister added that the leaders called on each other to adhere to democratic and human rights principles to ensure that there
+The Foreign minister added that the leaders called on each other to adhere to democratic and human rights principles to ensure that there regular, transparent, free and fair elections coupled with the adherence to the dictates of their various Constitutions.

 She said they committed themselves to the establishment and strengthening of early warning and rapid response mechanisms at the national and regional levels, adding that there was the need to include civil society, opinion leaders, women, young people and state actors in this front.